- Location and Housing

-Chris Kirchhof is the Coordinator for Transfer Student Services in the Swanson School of Engineering at Pitt.
+Chris Kirchhof is the Director for Transfer Student Services in the Swanson School of Engineering at Pitt.
 Among his duties at Pitt, Chris teaches the Engineering Transfer Seminar course for new transfer students and serves as a liaison to students and staff at the Sichuan University – Pittsburgh Institute in Chengdu, China.
-2020 will be Chris’s third Plus 3 experience as a Program Assistant and second consecutive year as the PA for Plus3 China.
+2022 will be Chris’s third Plus 3 experience as a Program Assistant previously travelling with students to Chile and China.

 Dr. Minhee Yun is an associate professor of the department of Electrical and Computer Engineering (ECE) at the University of Pittsburgh where he has been a faculty member since 2005.
 Minhee Yun leads research group “Nanoeletronic Device Laboratory (NEDL) and his research focus is in device fabrication and biomedical sensor development using nanostructured materials including 1-D and 2-D materials.